 How do I know if I need earthquake insurance?

-Even though earthquakes happen in every state, there are some areas of the country that are more at risk.
+Even though earthquakes happen in every state, some areas of the country are more at risk.
 Here are some things to keep in mind when deciding if you need earthquake insurance:

 - Your proximity to active fault lines.